 In 2007, FELONI also became the first "out" urban artist to release a hip-hop album "A Woman's Revenge" speaking exclusively from a Lesbian's perspective.
 She also shared the stage with hip-hip icon, DJ Spinderella of Salt n Pepa, with Spin working the 1z and 2z.
 FELONI and The Movement (a former group of independent artists in Detroit) also opened for mainstream artists, like Style's P, D-Block, Dipset and other hip-hop icons without having a manager, a mix tape or being co-signed by a major male rapper.
 Unlike most female artists, FELONI achieved these goals independently, sparking a movement of out artists you now see today.

-Feloni politicized the "nookie" by flipping the script on male posturing, turning it into a taunt and protest against misogyny seething in today's hip-hop.
-Feloni pushed the limits of hip-hop's sexual expression by changing the politics of the game, empowering the genre's usual subject of domination.
-Feloni was able to "mack" her game while expressing her sexual autonomy.
-To date, Feloni has remained independent releasing music on her indie label, Trak Diamond Records.
+FELONI politicized the "nookie" by flipping the script on male posturing, turning it into a taunt and protest against misogyny seething in today's hip-hop.
+FELONI pushed the limits of hip-hop's sexual expression by changing the politics of the game, empowering the genre's usual subject of domination.
+FELONI was able to "mack" her game while expressing her sexual autonomy.
+To date, FELONI has remained independent releasing music on her indie label, Trak Diamond Records LLC.